 3. You can grow a solid customer base

-Third, you can build a better rapport with your customers by utilizing lean startup development.
+Third, you can build a better rapport with your customers by utilizing lean startup mobile development.
 If you give your customers the opportunity to offer feedback on your app from the very beginning, they are more likely to be loyal to your startup moving forward.

 According to American Express, a happy customer will refer 11 potential customers to you, meaning that loyal customers will advocate on your behalf.